-There is plenty to consider when packing for a baby, but it will make any emergency much less stressful and easier to handle with a moments notice.
+There is plenty to consider when packing for a baby, but it will make any emergency much less stressful and easier to handle with a moment’s notice.

 Teens’ Bug Out Bag

 The flip side of the coin is teenagers.
 This is the age when (with the right skills and exposure) they can be helpful rather than a burden during an emergency.
-Even pre-teens can fall into to this category.
-Experience such as Boy Scouts, team sports, volunteering, and other ways we covered on teaching kids about survival will help teens be an asset to your family during an emergency.
+Even pre-teens can fall into this category.
+Experiences such as Boy Scouts, team sports, volunteering, and other ways we covered on teaching kids about survival will help teens be an asset to your family during an emergency.

-Most teens can carry more food, water, and add skill-specific tools to improve their bug out bag’s survival functionality and versatility.
+Most teens can carry more food, and water, and add skill-specific tools to improve their bug out bag’s survival functionality and versatility.
 Consider adding: